Indonesia’s Renewable Energy Usage Reaches 300 MW in 2022, Reports Ministry

 Significant progress has already been made, as Misna reported a reduction of 95 million tons of carbon dioxide equivalent in emissions by 2022.
 The ministry expects to further curb emissions by up to 116 million tons by 2023.
 To expedite the energy transition process, the Indonesian government aims to realize 23 percent of the EBT mix by 2025.
 Currently, the country's energy mix comprises 12.3 percent renewable energy sources.

 Moreover, the government has set its sights on achieving complete energy independence through EBT sources by 2060.
 This ambitious goal entails generating approximately 708 gigawatts (GW) of from renewable sources.
-Of this total, an impressive 400 GW (60 percent) will be generated from battery-powered solar panels.
+Of this total, an impressive 400 GW (60 percent) will be generated from -powered solar panels.
 Indonesia possesses immense solar energy potential, with solar panels estimated to have the capacity to produce around 32.5 GW of electricity.
 However, as of May 2023, only 100 MW of electricity had been generated through installations, highlighting the vast untapped potential.

 Misna expressed optimism that by 2023, solar panels would generate a total of 900 MW of electricity, with the goal of reaching 3.6 GW by 2025.
 These targets underline Indonesia's determination to harness renewable energy sources and pave the way for a sustainable and greener future.